Shumai vs. gyoza | Both dumplings, but more different than similar

 Shumai (シュウマイ) can also be spelled as siu mai, and it refers to a type of stuffed Chinese dumpling.
-The most common filling for shumai is either pork or prawn.
+The most common filling for shumai is either pork or prawn meat.

-Each dumpling is steamed on a bamboo steamer basket, and these dumplings are not fried.
+Each dumpling is steamed on a bamboo steamer basket, and these dumplings aren’t fried.

-The traditional Cantonese version of these dumplings (siu mai) is filled with ground pork, shrimp, mushrooms, ginger, and spring onion.
+The traditional Cantonese version of these dumplings (siu mai) is filled with ground pork, shrimp, mushrooms, ginger, and spring onions.

-Japanese shumai is often a bit more simple and contains minced pork, chopped spring onion, and only a few condiments.
+Japanese shumai is often a bit more simple and contains ground pork, green onions, and only a few condiments.

 One thing that makes Japanese shumai distinct from Chinese siu mai is that the Japanese top each dumpling with one green pea as a final decorative touch.

 Usually, shumai is served with other kinds of stuffed dumplings, especially har gow, another common Chinese dumpling.